Infra-solvmanifolds of $\Sol_1^4$-geometry: The Lattices of The Lattices of Sol

-\begin{proposition} There is a one-one correspondence between the isomorphism classes of $Sol$-lattices and the weak-conjugacy classes of $\cals \in \sltz$ with $\tr(\cals)>2$.
-Therefore, any lattice of $\Sol$ is conjugate to $\gamsig$ for some $\cals$ by an inner automorphism of $\Sol$. \end{proposition}
+\begin{proposition}[{\cite[Theorem 3.4]{HL}}] There is a one-one correspondence between the isomorphism classes of $\Sol$-lattices and the weak-conjugacy classes of $\cals \in \sltz$ with $\tr(\cals)>2$.
+Therefore, any lattice of $\Sol$ is conjugate to $\gamsig$, for some $\cals$, by an element of $\aff(\Sol) = \Sol \rx \aut(\Sol)$. \end{proposition} \begin{proof} The isomorphism statement follows from Theorem 3.4 in \cite{HL}.
+The conjugacy statement follows from Theorem \ref{BiebSol} below.
+This can also be seen by direct computation, as we do for $\Solof$ lattices in Proposition \ref{solofShape}. \qedhere \end{proof}